kusamanetwork/userguide/docs/getstarted/claims.md

 5. Save your encrypted keystore locally.
 6. The account now appears in your Accounts tab and is backed up to the keystore you just saved.
 7. Click on the DOT identicon to copy the address to the clipboard.

-### Using `subkey`

-1. Follow the build instructions for [Substrate](https://github.com/paritytech/substrate#6-building).
-2. When building, instead of building all of the binaries only build `subkey` by typing `cargo build subkey`.
-3. You can build / use the subkey on a computer that is not connected to the internet for added security.
-4. The command `subkey generate` will generate a new keypair.

 ### Using Enzyme browser wallet (Chrome only)